bplaat/android-apps/bible/README.md

-# Offline Bible Android App
+# Offline Android Bible App
 An offline Android Bible app containing multiple translations (Dutch & English).
 Very fast.
 No WebView.
 No ads or tracking.
-No internet required.
+No internet connection required.
 As it should be.

 Bible translations are scraped from [de-bijbel.nl](https://de-bijbel.nl/) and [die-bibel.de](https://die-bibel.de/), thanks [Nederlands-Vlaams Bijbel Genootschap](https://www.bijbelgenootschap.nl/) for your good work spreading Gods word!